Da Nang City Vietnam: Best Things to Do and Top Things to See

 Dragon Bridge measures 666 metres in length, making it the longest bridge in Vietnam.
 A popular spot amongst photographers, the six-lane bridge crosses the Han River and is constructed in the shape of a golden dragon, which locals believe symbolises power, nobility and good fortune.

 While it’s a magnificent sight at any time of the day, Dragon Bridge is particularly cool (and packed with sightseers) during weekends as it is illuminated with colourful LED while it breathes fire and spits out water from 21:00 onwards.
+This is unique free things to do and see in Danang Vietnam.

 My Khe Beach boasts a 20-mile stretch of white sand that’s approximately 6km east of Da Nang.
 Named by the American troops who visited during the Vietnam War, it is considered to be one of Vietnam's most picturesque beaches.
 Hosting a number of high-end resorts and seafood restaurants, My Khe Beach is also a popular spot for sunbathing, fishing, snorkelling, jet-skiing, and surfing.